-Perhaps the top tax refund question that filers ask is, “When will I get my tax refund?”
-The answer is that it depends on when you file your tax return.
+One of the top tax refund questions many filers ask is, “When will I get my tax refund?”
+Unfortunately, it’s impossible to know the exact date of when you’ll receive your tax refund — the answer varies and it truly depends on when and how you filed your tax return.

-As far as the general rule for when to expect tax refunds: The IRS issues most refunds in fewer than 21 days after filing, according to the agency.
-Generally, you will get your tax refund about three weeks after you file your tax return.
+However, you can estimate when you’ll receive your funds.
+The IRS issues most refunds less than 21 days after filing, according to the agency.
+So generally, you can expect to get your tax refund about three weeks after you file your tax return.

-The IRS website offers a “Where’s My Refund?” tool that allows you to track your refund after you’ve filed your income tax return.
+The IRS website offers a “Where’s My Refund?” tool that enables you to track your refund after you’ve filed your income tax return.
 You can also track your refund through the IRS2Go app with the same information.
-The site will tell you the stage of your return:
+You will see one of the following statuses on the site:

 - Return received

 To track your refund, you’ll need your Social Security number, your filing status, and the exact amount of your refund.

 For filing status, you’ll have to choose from the following options:

 Providing all of these personal details helps protect your information and avoids anyone else accessing your tax return data.
 If you’re wondering, “Where’s my tax refund?” this is how you find out the exact answer.